gtema/gtema.github.io/content/posts/opa.md

 }
 ```

-#### "Field" check
+##### "Field" check

-A field check is functionally very similar to the owner check with the exception
+A field check is functionally very similar to an owner check, with the key
-that it supports getting any attribute of the related resource and not only
+difference that it can retrieve any attribute of the related resource, rather
-determines the project_id the resource belongs to.
+than just determining its `project_id`.

 ```yaml
 "shared": "field:networks:shared=True"